selfirizky10/qa-portfolio-selfi/README.md

-# Translate README.md and other markdown contents into English

-readme_en = """# 💼 QA Manual Testing Portfolio – Selfi Rizky Handayani
+# 💼 QA Manual Testing Portfolio – Selfi Rizky Handayani

 Hi!
 I am a QA Analyst with over 2 years of experience in manual testing for various types of applications including e-commerce, HR systems, and internal company tools.